RealJoshue108/FAST/README.md

-# [Draft] ATAG Conformance Evaluation Report Tool (ACERT)
+# [Draft] FAST Reporting Tool prototype

-With this tool, people can find out how accessible their [authoring tool](https://www.w3.org/TR/ATAG20/#def-Authoring-Tool) is.
-It will guide them through the Success Criteria of the [Authoring Tool Accessibility Guidelines 2.0](https://www.w3.org/TR/ATAG20/) (ATAG 2.0).
+This is prototype of a tool that can be used for horizontal spec review.
+It is designed to be used in conjunction with [Framework for Accessible Specification of Technologies (https://w3c.github.io/apa/fast/#framework-for-accessible-specification-of-technologies) (FAST).

+This tool will help with accessibility related review of W3C specifications.
+It creates a report (JSON object) that can be presented as an evaluation against any W3C specification.

 ## Status

-This project is an early prototype.
+This project is an early prototype built on tooling developed by Eric Eggert/Hidde De Vries (W3C).
+It will be abstracted into more general set of tooling by Joshue O Connor/Michael Cooper (W3C).

 ## Development